 DR. IVÁN PEÑUELAS SÁNCHEZ DIRECTOR.
 RADIOPHARMACY UNIT

-The Micro-PET research platform is constituted as a research support unit with dependence and the Nuclear Medicine Service of the Clínica Universidad de Navarra and the Cima Universidad de Navarra.
+The Micro-PET Research Platform is a research support unit dependent on the Cima and the Nuclear Medicine Service of the Clínica Universidad de Navarra.

-PET (Positron Emission Tomography) is an in vivo molecular imaging technique that makes it possible to visualize and quantify a large number of biological and physiological processes.
-The technique is based on the use of different radiotracers labeled with positron emitters, whose biological affinity determines the information provided by the PET study.
+PET (Positron Emission Tomography) is an in vivo molecular imaging technique that can visualize and quantify many biological and physiological processes.
+The method uses different radiotracers labeled with positron emitters, whose biological affinity determines the information provided by the PET study.

 The radiotracers necessary for cell marking are synthesized in the Clinic's Radiopharmacy Unit, the only Spanish hospital with the capacity to synthesize and apply 20 different radiopharmaceuticals.